qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 Various methods of library class Expression can now be used to explore and manipulate the tree.
 When desired, the tree can be converted to CIL code:

 square_func = square_tree.Compile();

+These operations are roughly analogous to the following in Scheme:

 ```
 (let* ((square-tree '(lambda (x) (* x x)))